-A new era dawned for Clark County when the Interstate 205 Glenn Jackson Bridge opened on December 15, 1982, after five and a half years of construction.
-On opening day the governors of Oregon and Washington joined ribbons to mark completion of the 11,750-foot bridge of gracefully curved concrete.
+A new era dawned for Clark County when the Glenn Jackson Bridge opened on Interstate 205 Dec.
+15, 1982, after five and a half years of construction.
+On opening day, Oregon and Washington's governors joined ribbons to mark completion of the 11,750-foot bridge of gracefully curved concrete.

 Suddenly remote parts of east Clark County were within minutes of a freeway link to Oregon.
-Attracted by lower housing costs, people started moving into the county in droves.
+Attracted by lower housing costs, people began moving into the county in droves.
 The explosive growth continued in east Vancouver during the 1990s.
-In 1997 the average number of daily crossings on the I-205 Bridge eclipsed the I-5 Bridge for the first time.
+In 1997, the average number of daily crossings on the I-205 bridge eclipsed Interstate Bridge traffic for the first time.

 With the annexation of a large chunk of eastern Clark County, Vancouver became the fourth largest city in Washington.